mikedilger/mosaic-spec/docs/filter.md

 * `[2:8]` - Zeroed
 * `[8:]` - A sequence of [Tags](record.md#tags), each starting with a 2-byte type
            and a 1 byte data length, then up to 253 bytes of data.
+           This MUST be followed by padding that is all zeroes if the end of the last tag does not hit a 64-bit boundary.
+When parsing, reject anything less than 3 bytes, and if a parsed tag has type 0x0 it is padding rather than a tag.

 ## Since